gajus/slonik/README.md

 <a name="slonik-runtime-validation-result-parser-interceptor"></a>
 ### Result parser interceptor

+Slonik works without the interceptor, but it doesn't validate the query results.
+To validate results, you must implement an interceptor that parses the results.

-Initially, when Zod parsing was introduced to Slonik, it was enabled for all queries.
-However, I eventually realized that the baked-in implementation is not going to suit everyone's needs, e.g. You may want to sample validation, warn instead of throwing an error, etc. For this reason, I decided to take out the built-in parser interceptor in favor of providing examples for common use cases.
+For context, when Zod parsing was first introduced to Slonik, it was enabled for all queries by default.
+However, I eventually realized that the baked-in implementation is not going to suit everyone's needs.
+For this reason, I decided to take out the built-in interceptor in favor of providing examples for common use cases.
 What follows is the original default implementation.

 ```ts
 import {